 Improving my tattoo collection: Improving others

 To put this into better perspective, I started as an unaware collector.
-I grew up in a college town in southwestern Pennsylvania, and there were only a couple shops in town at the time.
-I got my first tattoo when I turned 18, and it WAS an Olivia painting of Bettie Page on my lower back.
-Once I got that first tattoo, I knew that I was going to become what is now known as a collector even though I wasn’t aware of that term back in the 90’s.
+I grew up in a college town in southwestern Pennsylvania, and there were only a couple of shops in town at the time.
+I got my first tattoo when I turned 18, and it WAS;) an Olivia painting of Bettie Page on my lower back.
+Once I got that first tattoo, I knew that I was going to become what is now known as a collector.
+Even though I wasn’t aware of that term back in the 90’s.
 All I knew was that I wanted more!
 The more I got tattooed the more I wanted.
 It was the late 90’s, and the decisions I made were not quite what I would classify as timeless.
-The tattoos were very rooted in 90’s culture, and as I started to get older, my collection was rapidly increasing.
+The tattoos were rooted in 90’s culture, and as I started to get older, my collection was rapidly increasing.

 The Tattoo removal decision: For Me

 I wanted to be a collector that had tattoos that impressed people not just be a girl who had many tattoos for the sake of having many tattoos.

 While I was delighted with the tattoos I was getting at the time.
 They were by far not tattoos that I wanted in my 30’s.
 When I started working in tattoo shops, I gained the knowledge that I have today, I knew I had to do something about some of the tattoos I had got in my late teens (and even in my late 20’s).
 I wanted to be a collector that had tattoos that impressed people not just be a girl who had many tattoos for the sake of having many tattoos.
 This decision was when I started my journey into tattoo laser removal.
 It was (and still is) very important to me that I have the best quality tattoos done by quality artists.